Passionate

 Following course proposal submission, these steps will be taken:

-- Community Education Director and program staff will review the course proposal.
+Community Education Director and program staff will review the course proposal.

-- If it’s determined that the course is viable, an interview will be set up with the potential instructor and Director of Community Education.
+If it’s determined that the course is viable, an interview will be set up with the potential instructor and Director of Community Education.

-- If agreed upon, the course proposal will then be sent on to the District Curriculum Committee for approval.
+If agreed upon, the course proposal will then be sent on to the District Curriculum Committee for approval.

-- Lastly, the course will go to the College of Marin Board of Trustees for final approval.
+Lastly, the course will go to the College of Marin Board of Trustees for final approval.

 COURSE SUPPORT:

-If the course is approved the instructor will be hired to work as a College of Marin Community Education instructor (pay of $48-$53 per hour) and will then work with Community Education staff, who will provide multiple forms of support:
+If the course is approved the instructor will be hired to work as a College of Marin Community Education instructor at a pay of $53 per hour.

-b.
-Purchase of all course materials (staff can purchase for instructor or instructor can purchase and be reimbursed)
+Course registration for all students, including payment, online 24 hours a day and purchase of course materials (staff can purchase for instructor or instructor can purchase and be reimbursed).

-d.
-Marketing through the Community Education class schedule that goes out to over 110,000 residents in Marin County each academic term
+Logistical support, including reserving classroom or lab space, if needed and marketing through the Community Education class schedule that goes out to over 110,000 residents in Marin County each academic term

 PROPOSAL FAQ's: